brando90/ultimate-utils/prompts/other/negotiations.md

     - Acknowledge their efforts
     - Be grateful

+Heuristics
+- Stick to respectfully but firmly to your total compensation

 - TODO: understand IP and limitations after leaving morph is.

 Common Counters from Recruiters/Hiring Managers:
 - Economy is bad
 - This is the best we can offer, since this is a fairly junior role

+Typical right now
+    - 4 year vesting, 1 year cliff to give you 1/4 of your equity
+    - 0.5 - 1% typical equity for founding/1st software engineer/applied scientist

 TODOs:
 - phrase, I'd like to clarify/understand/help why the offer is so low